Deep Neural Networks as Point Estimates for Deep Gaussian Processes: Method: Gaussian Process Layers with Activated Inducing Variables

+which is the projection of the GP onto the inducing function in the RKHS, as was done in \citep{hensman2017variational,Dutordoir2020spherical,sun2021neural}.
+However, since the GP samples do not belong to the RKHS there are mathematical subtleties associated with such a definition, which are detailed in \cref{sec:zonal-kernels-and-rkhs}.
+Assuming for now that they are indeed well defined, using these interdomain inducing variables as part of the SVGP framework requires access to two quantities: (i) their pairwise covariance, and (ii) the covariance between the GP and the inducing variables.
+The pairwise covariance, which is needed to populate $\Cuu$, is given by

+The above is obtained using the RKHS inner product from \cref{eq:RKHSinnerproduct}, the Fourier coefficients from \cref{eq:fourier-decomposition-activation-functions-new} and the addition theorem for spherical harmonics from \cref{app:sec:harmonics}.
+Secondly, the covariance between the GP and $u_m$, which determines $[\cu(\cdot)]_m$, is given by:

 as a result of the reproducing property of the RKHS.
-This procedure gives rise to basis functions that match the ReLU activation function once projected onto the data plane, as shown in \cref{fig:projection:relu}.
-As a result, using these inducing variables leads to an approximate posterior GP (\cref{eq:qf}) which has a mean that is equivalent to a fully connected neural net layer with a ReLU activations.
+It becomes clear that this procedure gives rise to basis functions that are equal to our inducing functions.
+By construction, these inducing functions match neural network activation functions in the data plane, as shown in \cref{fig:projection}.
+Using these inducing variables thus leads to an approximate posterior GP (\cref{eq:qf}) which has a mean that is equivalent to a fully-connected layer with a non-linear activation function (e.g.~ReLU, Softplus, Swish).